 A headset must be comfortable for long flights because allowing a headset to hinder your communication is a fatal mistake.

 Also, it’s the lightest ANR headset that contributes to the comfort of pilots.

 Bose must add Bluetooth in all their A20s without exception.
-You need to pay extra to get a Bose A20 with Bluetooth connectivity, which I don’t like.
-You are already paying a hefty price for the headset, and Bose decides to ask more for add-ons.
+You need to pay extra for a Bose A20 with Bluetooth connectivity, which I don’t like.
+You already pay a hefty price for the headset, and Bose asks more for add-ons.

 Who needs this headset?